stealthybox/capi-flux-demo/README.md

 Bootstrapping this repo created the Cluster objects in our initial capi mgmt cluster.

-Additionally this repo uses Flux's Kustomization API to sync the `./config/child2` directory to the child cluster to provision the kindnet network.
+This repo uses Flux's Kustomization API to sync the `./config/child2` directory to the child cluster to provision the kindnet network.
 An additional GitRepository + Kustomization installs